dfinity/portal/roadmap/4_governance_nns/in-progress/community_fund.md

 eta:
 is_community: false
 ---
 This feature implements a first version of a community fund that provides means for the NNS community to have a "treasury" to invest in projects on the Internet Computer.
-In this first version, the community fund will consists of the maturity of a set of neurons that have enabled the “community fund” feature and it can be invested in the decentralization sale of SNSs during their launch.
+In this first version neurons which have enabled the “community fund” feature may expose their maturity to the decisions of the NNS to invest in SNS decentalization sales.